Skip to content

 The citations, included fines totaling $75,000 for safety violations including the maximum $70,000 penalty for the “Willful” act of knowingly placing its employees at risk, a charge that has major implications beyond the monetary value, which is not substantial for the multi-billion dollar marine park.
 The stunning announcement rekindled the ongoing debate of keeping these intelligent, highly-social beings in captivity for entertainment purposes.
 It has also sparked a growing number of former SeaWorld employees to speak out about the culture of working with orcas and the secrecy that shrouds the marine mammal entertainment industry.

-SeaWorld is fighting the OSHA citations.
+SeaWorld continues to fight the OSHA citations.
 The first round of a hearing before an Adminstrative Law Judge wrapped up on September 23, 2011, reconvened on November 15, 2011 and conluded on November 18, 2011.
-The decision is now in the hands of Administrative Law Judge Ken Welsch.
+The citations against SeaWorld were upheld by Administrative Law Judge Ken Welsch and now SeaWorld has appealed the case to the U.S. Appeals Court in Washington, DC.

-Here, we have highlighted some of our top stories, investigations, interviews and posts from the past year as they relate to the ongoing hearing between SeaWorld and OSHA:
+Here, we have highlighted some of our top stories, investigations, interviews and posts as they relate to the ongoing case between SeaWorld and OSHA followed by day by day updates of testimony from the hearings held in Sanford, Florida in 2011:

 Also, in revealing exclusive interviews with The Orca Project, former SeaWorld trainers expose the facts behind the secretive marine mammal entertainment industry, trainer injuries and deaths as well as the truth behind Killer Whales in captivity: